virt-ninja/terraform-modules/vcsa-deploy/README.md

 ## VCSA deployment module for Terraform

 This module can be used to bootstrap a VCSA install prior to using the Terraform vSphere provider.
-Use the outputs as the variables for setting up the provider to create a soft dependancy or use depends on to ensure it is deployed first.
+Use the outputs as the variables for setting up the provider to create a soft dependancy or use explicit "depends_on" to ensure it is deployed first.

 This is new code, **USE AT YOUR OWN RISK**!